Impressive Views, Endless Activities

+By CarHwy.
+1 (Trans-Canada Highway) and hwys.
+1A and 7 are the major east-west routes to Vancouver.
 To reach downtown on the Trans-Canada Highway, use the First Avenue exit or continue to Hastings Street.

 Hwy.
 99 to S.W.
 Marine West becomes the major downtown artery, Granville Street.
 Before becoming a city street, Hwy.
 99 begins its journey as I-5 at the Mexican border and crosses through California and the Pacific Northwest; beyond Vancouver it continues beyond Whistler to meet Hwy.
 97, the main north-south route.

 Street SystemAll streets and avenues in downtown Vancouver are named; many are one-way.
 Outside the business section, east-west avenues are numbered beginning with First Avenue, and north-south streets are named.
 Addresses begin at Ontario-Carrall streets for all east-west numbering and at Powell-Dundas streets for all north-south numbering.

 The downtown peninsula is connected to western Vancouver by the Burrard, Granville and Cambie bridges and to North Vancouver and West Vancouver by the Lions Gate and the Iron Workers Memorial (Second Narrows) bridges.